gaurishankar007/WatchMe-Frontend/README.md

 Watch Me is a simple social media mobile app like instragram.
+# Note
-Note:- The backend for this flutter project is made in Node.js and the bakcend is in the github reopository named "Memento-WatchMe-Backend".
+The backend for this flutter project is made in Node.js and the bakcend is in the github reopository named "Memento-WatchMe-Backend".

 # Features
 1. Upload post (1-12 images)